Payments Developer Guide

 Use these payment card numbers to test the authorization, capture, and credit services.
 Remove the spaces from the test card numbers when sending them to the test system.
 Do not use real payment card numbers.
 To test card types that are not included in the list, use an account number that is in the card’s BIN range.
 For best results, try each test with a different service request and with different test payment card numbers.

 The test card numbers that are provided are formatted with Xs for zeroes in the card number.
-When testing with the card numbers, replace each X with a 0 (zero).
+When testing with these card numbers, remove the spaces and replace each X with a 0 (zero).

 • American Express—3782 8224 631X XX5